chiararazzetta/parUST/README.md

 # Copyright:
 The USTransmission software is free but copyrighted software, distributed under the terms of the CC BY-NC 4.0 as published by Creative Common Foundation.
 See the files LICENSE for more details.
+If you use the simulation please consider citing [1].